-Founded in 1989 by Sam and Helen Walton, the Walton International Scholarship Program (WISP) provides free college education for the brightest and most capable students from Central America and Mexico.
+Founded in 1985 by Sam and Helen Walton, the Walton International Scholarship Program (WISP) provides free college education for the brightest and most capable students from Central America and Mexico.
 Through a competitive application process, the Walton Program selects students from Mexico, Guatemala, Costa Rica, El Salvador, Honduras, Panama, Nicaragua, and Belize.
-These students then enroll in one of three Christian universities in Arkansas (Harding, College of the Ozarks, and John Brown University).
+These students then enroll in one of three Christian universities in Arkansas (Harding, University of the Ozarks, and John Brown University).
 For the next four years, these students have the opportunity to study without cost at a respected American university.

 After studying in a democratic environment and being exposed to the principles of free enterprise in action, students are required to return to their home countries and use their degrees for the benefit of their home countries.
 The goal of the Walton Scholarship is to provide the leadership necessary to strengthen democracy and improve living conditions throughout Mexico and Central America.